oracle-devrel/devo.tutorials/install-spring-boot-on-an-oracle-instance.md

 ---
 {% slides %}

-In this tutorial, you'll use an Oracle Cloud Infrastructure Free Tier account to set up an Oracle Linux compute instance.
-Then, install a Spring Boot application and access your new app from the internet.
-Finally, this tutorial covers all the steps necessary to set up a virtual network for your host and connect the host to the internet.
+In this tutorial, you'll use an Oracle Cloud Infrastructure Free Tier account to set up an Oracle Linux compute instance, install a Spring Boot application, and then configure it to be accessible from the internet.
+This tutorial also covers all the steps necessary to set up a virtual network for your host and connect the host to the internet.

 Key tasks include how to: